 Why we love Snowdonia (Eryri)

 What’s your adventure?
-Because Snowdonia (Eryri) is full of them – and from its sky-scraping peaks to plunging glacial valleys, it’s bursting with breathtaking scenery too.
+Because Snowdonia (Eryri) is full of them – and it’s bursting with breathtaking scenery too.

 This 823 square mile national park is catnip for adrenaline seekers, who flock to climb, cycle, raft and zip through north Wales’ wildest corners, but you don’t need nerves of steel to appreciate its charms: there are pretty villages to explore, seaside strolls to enjoy and local delicacies to devour.